t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Since RESTful APIs are often lightweight and enable loose coupling of system components, they are a good fit for various Internet of Things (IoT) applications, which in general aim at interconnecting the physical world with the virtual world.
 The goal of this document is to give basic guidance for designing RESTful systems and APIs for IoT applications and give pointers for more information.

-Design of a good RESTful IoT system naturally has many commonalities with other Web systems.
+Designing a good RESTful IoT system naturally has many commonalities with other Web systems.
-Compared to other systems, the key characteristics of many RESTful IoT systems include:
+Compared to others, the key characteristics of many RESTful IoT systems include:

 * accommodating for constrained devices {{RFC7228}}, so with IoT, REST is not only used for scaling out (large number of clients on a Web server), but also for scaling down (efficient server on constrained node, e.g., in energy consumption or implementation complexity)
 * facilitating efficient transfer over (often) constrained networks and lightweight processing in constrained nodes through compact and simple data formats